 "EMM is evolving beyond its original scope of mobile device, app, and content management," says Phil Hochmuth, program director, Enterprise Mobility Research at IDC.
 "EMM is extending into unified endpoint management — combining EMM functions with PC and laptop client devices, from both a company-owned device and BYOD perspective.
 EMM platforms are also extending to non-traditional connected endpoints, such as wearables, digital signage, kiosks, and other IoT-related scenarios such as connected offices and workspace.
 EMM platforms that will succeed in the short term, and survive long term, must meet all of today's enterprise mobility requirements and be in position for the UEM/IoT future."

-JAMF Software, LLC., SAP AG, Blackberry Technologies Inc., Ivanti., Citrix Systems, Inc., Sophos Plc, Wavelink Communications Pty.
-Ltd., VMware, Inc., IBM, Cisco Systems, Inc., SOTI Inc., EMC Public Company Limited, Microsoft Corporation, MobileIron, Inc., Zoho Corporation Pvt.
+JAMF Software, LLC., SAP SE, Ivanti, Citrix Systems, Inc., Sophos Plc, Wavelink Communications Pty.
+Ltd., VMware, Inc., Blackberry Ltd., IBM, Cisco Systems, Inc., SOTI Inc., EMC Public Company Limited, Microsoft Corporation, MobileIron, Inc., Zoho Corporation Pvt.
 Ltd.